Closing Date: 21st July, 2026

 Description:

 Summary:OPR's mission is to ensure that the FBI maintains its high standards of integrity and professionalism by impartially adjudicating allegations of employee misconduct.
-Investigative files are referred to OPR where OPR's attorneys promote and enforce disciplinary policies and practices through the application of the FBI Offense Codes and Penalty Guidelines, FBI policy, and state and federal law.
-OPR's attorneys also provide training on the FBI's disciplinary process to FBI employees.
+Employee misconduct is investigated by the Department of Justice, Office of Inspector General as well as the FBI's Internal Affairs Section.
+Investigative files are then referred to OPR where OPR's attorneys promote and enforce disciplinary policies and practices.

 Duties: